How to Apply for Probate

 What if I can't find the will?

 If you believe a will exists but can't find it, check with the deceased's solicitor, bank, and the National Will Register.
 If no will is found, the estate is treated as intestate and the highest-priority next of kin applies for Letters of Administration instead.
+Our guide to letters of administration walks through who can apply and how the no-will route works.

 What if someone contests the will?